binhex/scripts/README.md

 **Description**

-Various scripts consumed by Docker images during Build or other repositories located on the binhex repo.
+Various scripts consumed by Docker images during Build or other repositories located in the binhex org.

 **Build notes**